steviesummers/readme-rainbow/README.md

 ## Installation

 This application require Inquirerv8.2.4 to run.
-Open and run 'npmci' in the integrated terminal, and then run 'node index.js' to intialize application
+Open and run 'npm i' in the integrated terminal, and then run 'node index.js' to intialize application

 ## Usage